The internet is a beautiful place packed to the brim with information and cat videos.

 On the other hand, SEO is a organic way to attract more traffic to your blog or site by offering to the public relevant content that clarifies their doubts.

 To better understand this concept, stay with us through this article.

 #3.
 Search Engine Optimization (SEO)

 SEO is a very powerful Digital Marketing strategy.
 This is a set of techniques that optimize your blog or site to rank better in search engines, like Google and Bing.

 This is one of the most important strategies you can do to create authority for your brand and increase your leads and clients.

-SEO biggest goal is to rank your content higher in the search engines, increasing the organic traffic your blog or site receives.
-This is so relevant in a world where 90% of the people who make Google research clicks on the results that are shown on the first page of the engine.
+SEO’s biggest goal is to rank your content higher in the search engines, increasing the organic traffic your blog or site receives.
+This is so relevant in a world where 90% of the people who make Google research click on the results that are shown on the first page of the engine.

-And the Search Engine Optimization technique offers a great advantage: it is way cheaper than traditional marketing strategies, such as billboard and even online advertising.
+And the Search Engine Optimization technique offers a great advantage: it is way cheaper than traditional marketing strategies, such as billboards and even online advertising.

-If you write relevant content, that answers the questions of the audience087, while offering a good experience at your page, you have good chances to make it to the top of the search engine.
+If you write relevant content that answers the questions of the audience, while offering a good experience on your page, you have good chances to make it to the top of the search engine.